-When a Remote Handset is connected to one of the TR-FPJ phone jacks, the Answer LED will blink and the TR-FFT's PZT will sound.
-If you press the Answer Switch to connect the local handset to the phone circuit, turn the answer LED on solid, and silence the PZT.
-The communication between the local and remote handset is now possible.
+When a remote handset is connected to one of the TR-FPJ phone jacks, the Answer LED will blink and the PZT will sound.
+Pressing the Answer switch will connect the local handset to the phone circuit, turn the Answer LED on solid, and silence the PZT.
+Communication between the local and remote handset is now possible.
 Up to six remote handsets can be connected to the phone circuit simultaneously.
 After the initial remote handset, the connection of additional handsets does not cause the PZT to sound or the Answer LED to blink.